christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 #### Subscribe to a topic / Suscrib to topic
 To subscribe, call the client.Subscribe method with three parameters:

-- topic: string with the subject of the subscription
+- topic : string with the subject of the subscription
-- qos: 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is not received only once)
+- qos : 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is not received only once)
-- callback: a function to call when a message from this subject is received.
+- callback : a function to call when a message from this subject is received.
 It can be nil so only the default handler will be called

 #### Publish to a Topic